-&lt;sup>30 The Encyclopaedia of Sikhism, 1998 Vol 3 p25
+50 The Encyclopaedia of Sikhism, 1998 Vol 3 p25

-&lt;sup>31 Different amounts are given by some sources.
-Nevertheless, it was significant amount.
+51 Different amounts are given by some sources.
+Nevertheless, it was a significant amount.

 Note about daswandh (tithes) donations (chrrhavas) by sangats and individuals: As today, these were used for community services like the langar, the community kitchen, and for congregation facilities.
 From the time of Nanak VI, Guru Hargobind, resources were needed for armed defence of Guru Nanak's mission.